AlphaTechini/Memory-Lane/README.md

 - If `ORIGIN_REGISTRATION_SECRET` is unset, registration endpoints remain effectively disabled (401).

 ## 15.8 Fly.io Postgres Integration
-Deploying on Fly with a managed Postgres instance is a three-step flow: provision the database, attach it to the app (which seeds `DATABASE_URL`), then run Prisma migrations.
-The project’s `fly.toml` already wires a `release_command` (`npx prisma migrate deploy`) so every deploy replays pending migrations automatically once the secret exists.
+Deploying on Fly with a managed Postgres instance is a three-step flow: provision the database, attach it to the app (which seeds `DATABASE_URL`), then sync the schema with Prisma.
+The project’s `fly.toml` already wires a `release_command` (`npx prisma db push`) so every deploy reapplies the current schema automatically once the secret exists.

 1. Create a dedicated Fly Postgres cluster (pick a region close to your app):
 ```powershell